PhantomCybernetics/phntm_agent/README.md

 ## Upgrading

-Unless the Dockerfile changes between versions (which doesn't happen very often), all you need to do to upgrade the Phantom Agent is to pull updates from this repo and restart the Docker container.
+Unless the Dockerfile changes between versions (which doesn't happen very often), all you need to do to upgrade the Phantom Agent is to pull updates from this repo and then restart the Docker container.

 ```bash
 cd ~/phntm_agent